 Finally, if you do want more power or rate of fire, there are a ton of upgrade kits.

-Overall a really well thought out blaster and while old, it is still offers a lot.
+Overall, it is a really well-thought-out blaster and while old, it still offers a lot.

 NERF RIVAL KHAOS MXVI-4000